bhisaac/5eFP/5eFP-SRD.md

 A successful Medicine check stabilizes a dying companion or diagnoses an illness.

 > **INSPIRED:** Choose any number of targets your character can see within 6 squares of you who have MAX Wounds.
-Each target immediately stabilizes, heals one wound, and wakes up.
+The targets immediately stabilize and heal 1 wound.

 ### Perception